 The timing of this module has held some personal challenges which, naturally, have impacted upon recent themes and thought processes.
 To make a video for the unmarked assignment was difficult as I was unwell, and I do feel, though it shows a lot of output for the last few months, it is not successful in conveying anything particularly concrete about where I may be headed.
 I simply couldn’t think in those terms at that time.
 It was, however, still a very useful process; it allowed me to take stock of where I am at the present time even if I couldn’t quite look forward at the time of making.
 It has made me realise how, photographically, I have kept very busy so far this module.
-I think partly this busy-ness was a strategy for distracting myself from a physical health issue (which is now much improved, I am relieved to say).
 Continue reading

 The subject of photographs as art, photographs in galleries, photographs as having monetary value, photographs as replicable objects etc. continues to be brought under scrutiny.
 It is evidence for me of the sheer speed of photography’s spread and capabilities as a technology.
 Continue reading

 As random as my approach to photographing often seems, as I look back through some of the artists, writers and photographers who have provided me with inspiration in recent months, I am noticing some patterns emerging.
 Continue reading

 It is going to be tricky to write reflectively at the moment.
 Apologies for such brevity but a short post is better than no post, and I have a list of posts that I will write.